percona/postgres/contrib/pg_tde/documentation/docs/functions.md

 SELECT pg_tde_set_key_using_global_key_provider(
   'key-name',
   'provider-name',
-  'ensure_new_key'
+  'generate' -- or 'existing' or 'generate_if_not_exists'
 );
 ```

- The `ensure_new_key` parameter instructs the function how to handle a principal key during key rotation:
+For the third parameter (`generate`, `existing`, `generate_if_not_exists`, or omitted):

-* If set to `true`, a new key must be unique.
+* `generate` requires the key to be newly created.
+If the key already exists, the function fails.
-  If the provider already stores a key by that name, the function returns an error.
+* `existing` requires the key to already exist.
+If the key does not exist, the function fails.
-* If set to `false` (default), an existing principal key may be reused.
+* `generate_if_not_exists` or omitted (default), allows reuse of an existing key if it exists.
+If not, a new key is created under the specified name.

 ### pg_tde_set_server_key_using_global_key_provider